xnnba1984/Doublet-Detection-Benchmark/real_data_benchmark/README.md

 Each file includes the following code blocks that implement different functionality.
 They are indicated by comments within each file.

-1. Calculate doublet scores, auprc, and auroc on 16 benchmark datasets.
+1. Calculate doublet scores, AUPRC, and AUROC on 16 benchmark datasets.

 2. Precision, recall, and true negative rate (TNR) under 10%, 20%, and 40% identification rates.